-INCLEMENT WEATHER POLICY: The official word on canceling classes or closing offices because of inclement weather will be placed on the ACC web site and designated local media outlets whenever such a decision is made.
+INCLEMENT WEATHER POLICY: The official word on canceling classes or closing offices because of inclement weather will be placed on the ACC website and designated local media outlets whenever such a decision is made.

-For specific information regarding Access, the Adult and Professional Studies program, please refer to the ACC Adult & Professional Studies Catalog.
+For specific information regarding Access, the Adult and Professional Studies programs of ACC, please refer to the ACC Adult & Professional Studies Catalog.